johnridesabike/acutis/docs/introduction.md

 uncaught exceptions are handled.
 This should not affect well-behaved code, but may make debugging errors more complicated.

-## Running directly versus JavaScript compilation
+## Running templates directly versus JavaScript compilation

 Acutis supports two main targets: running the compiled template directly with its built-in runtime, or emitting a JavaScript file that can be run on its own.

-Both are available either through the CLI or the JavaScript interface.
+Both are available either through the [CLI] or the JavaScript interface.
 Depending on what your needs are, one may be more useful than the other.
 JavaScript compilation is slightly more experimental.

 ## Editor plugins